kanusmwabz/AquaUmoja/README.md

 9. Then carry out the command git pull to pull all the content of the online repository to your local folder.

 ALTERNATIVE
-- you can fork the repository and clone it to your local folder using the HTTP links
+- You can fork the repository and clone it to your local folder using the HTTP links